What Is Squid?

 The link between omega-3 fatty acids in fish oil and heart health has been well researched.
-However, the balance of fatty acids in calamari oil is somewhat different than in typical fish oils on the market.
+However, the balance of fatty acids in calamari oil is somewhat different than that in typical fish oils on the market.

 The fatty acid docosahexaenoic acid (DHA) is higher in squid than in other seafood.
 DHA has been shown to improve resting heart rate.
 DHA-rich oils, like calamari oil, may also help reduce platelet aggregation for women.